NUS-HPC-AI-Lab/VideoSys/README.md

 We extend our gratitude to [Zangwei Zheng](https://zhengzangw.github.io/) for providing valuable insights into algorithms and aiding in the development of the video pipeline.
 Additionally, we acknowledge [Shenggan Cheng](https://shenggan.github.io/) for his guidance on code optimization and parallelism.
 Our appreciation also goes to [Fuzhao Xue](https://xuefuzhao.github.io/), [Shizun Wang](https://littlepure2333.github.io/home/), [Yuchao Gu](https://ycgu.site/), [Shenggui Li](https://franklee.xyz/), and [Haofan Wang](https://haofanwang.github.io/) for their invaluable advice and contributions.

 This codebase borrows from:
-* [OpenSora](https://github.com/hpcaitech/Open-Sora): An open-source initiative dedicated to efficiently reproducing OpenAI's Sora.
+* [OpenSora](https://github.com/hpcaitech/Open-Sora): Democratizing Efficient Video Production for All.
 * [DiT](https://github.com/facebookresearch/DiT): Scalable Diffusion Models with Transformers.
 * [PixArt](https://github.com/PixArt-alpha/PixArt-alpha): An open-source DiT-based text-to-image model.
 * [Latte](https://github.com/Vchitect/Latte): An attempt to efficiently train DiT for video.